rodrigo1392/abaqus_scripts/README.md

 # Abaqus scripts
-Python scripts to automate the boring stuff in everyday use of Simulia Abaqus
+Python scripts to automate the boring stuff in everyday use of Simulia Abaqus, from opening the GUI to controlling parametric analysis.

 # Launching Abaqus CAE
 The open_abaqus.bat launches Abaqus CAE and calls for open_abaqus.py script.
 You can create a link for the bat file and put it on the desktop for easier acces.